mattkamp/age_gender_classification/cnn/ReadMe.txt

-This is project for Social Network Analysis and Social Media Analytics course in Maste in Business Analytics in AUEB
+This is a project for Social Network Analysis and Social Media Analytics course in Master in Business Analytics in AUEB

-The goal was gender recognision of facial images.
-MLP and CNN neural networks implementations where used with tensorflow library.
+The goal was gender recognition of facial images.
+MLP and CNN neural networks implementations were used with tensorflow library.

-Preparation Utilities must run first in order the routines to be loaded in memory and then the files run assuming that train_path variables point to a directory where the data exist in files one for each class.
+Preparation Utilities must run first in order for the routines to be loaded in memory and then the files run assuming that train_path variables point to a directory where the data exist in files one for each class.